 This entails the analysis of new and existing legislation and policies and how these impact people’s fundamental rights to freedom of expression.
 It also includes monitoring to what extent people in Zimbabwe can enjoy these rights.

-As more and more governments, including Zimbabwe, are using legislation, including privacy and national security laws, to gain control over digital spaces and infrastructure, the monitoring conducted under this activityalso involves free expression online as it refers to the right to seek, receive and impart information and ideas online, without fear or restriction from surveillance, censorship or laws silencing dissent.
+With more governments, including Zimbabwe’s, using privacy and national security laws to gain control of digital spaces and infrastructure, MISA Zimbabwe also monitors freedom of expression online.
+This is about the right to seek, receive and impart information and ideas in the digital space, without fear or restriction from surveillance, censorship or laws silencing dissent.

-Under this programme, MISA-Zimbabwe also conducts research on best practices and the regional and international instruments that promote the afore-mentioned rights towards the production of comprehensive alternative model laws, statements, fact sheets and position papers which serve as the organisation’s lobby and advocacy tools.
+Our research and analysis is informed by best practice and regional and international instruments to produce publications such as the Africa Media Barometer, So This Is Democracy and MISA’s Transparency Assessment.
+We also publish alternative model laws, statements, fact sheets and position papers which serve as our lobby and advocacy tools.

-Further reference is drawn from regional, continental and international instruments on freedom of expression, notably the Universal Declaration on Human Rights, Windhoek Declaration, African Charter on Broadcasting, African Charter on Human and Peoples Rights, Declaration of Principles of Freedom of Expression and Access to Information, African Platform on Access to Information, among others.
+We also refer to regional, continental and international instruments on freedom of expression, notably the Universal Declaration of Human Rights, Windhoek Declaration, African Charter on Broadcasting, African Charter on Human and People’s Rights, Declaration of Principles of Freedom of Expression and the African Platform on Access to Information.